 8. The Bagpiper of Normandy

-At [location] you’ll find a memorial to Bill Millin, a British man known as the Bagpiper of Normandy.
+On the shores of Sword beach you’ll find a memorial to Bill Millin, a British man known as the Bagpiper of Normandy.
 Millin was the personal piper of Simon Fraser, the 15th Lord Lovat (a Scottish title) and prominent British Commando during World War II.
 Fraser’s troops landed at Sword Beach on D-Day.

 While bagpipes had been traditionally used in battle by Scottish soldiers, by the time of World War II bagpipes were restricted to the rear areas.
 (Go figure.)
 Regardless of these mandates, piper Bill Millin nevertheless played his bagpipe up and down Sword Beach (in a kilt) during the height of battle.